openstack/mistral/doc/source/dsl/dsl_v2.rst

        - send_success_email: <% $.vm_id != null %>

 And this would tell Mistral to run 'send_success_email' task only if 'vm_id' variable published by task 'create_vm' is not empty.
-YAQL expressions can also be applied to 'on-error' and 'on-complete'.
+Expressions can also be applied to 'on-error' and 'on-complete'.

 Fork
 ''''